 - Speak up.
 As an observer of this type of behaviour, it can be much easier to just pretend it’s not happening and ignore it.

 - Sexual harassment can be dressed up in humour or dismissed as a joke or banter, making it easy to miss or not take seriously.
 Recognise this behaviour for what it is and take action.

 - Tell the person you don’t find their behaviour funny or appropriate, or point out the offence.
 Give them an insight into their behaviour; they may simply need a new perspective on what is and isn’t socially acceptable and you may be doing them a favour so they don’t behave in this way again.

 That is us!
 We hope you can identify with at least some of the above and it provides a little feminist boost before the fun begins.
-Good luck with the festivities and we can't wait to hear how feminism fitted into your Christmas parties and plans :p
+Good luck with the festivities and we can't wait to hear how feminism fitted into your Christmas plans :p